pulp/pulp/docs/sphinx/user-guide/installation.rst

    for SSLCertificateFile and SSLCertificateKeyFile directives from ``/etc/httpd/conf.d/ssl.conf``.
    This is because in the older versions of httpd, these values conflict with the respective values from ``/etc/httpd/conf.d/pulp.conf`` which Pulp server uses as opposed to overriding them.
-   If you need to setup multiple CA certs, you can do so by creating multiple VirtualHost entries and adding these directives inside them.
+   If you need to setup multiple SSL certs, you can do so by creating multiple VirtualHost entries and adding these directives inside them.

 #.
 Initialize Pulp's database.
 It's important to do this before starting Apache or the task workers,